Harvey Nichols

-Harvey Nichols is a British luxury department store chain founded in 1831, at its flagship store in Knightsbridge, London.
+Harvey Nichols Group Limited (trading as Harvey Nichols) is a British luxury department store chain founded in 1831 by Benjamin Harvey; it is headquartered at its flagship store in Knightsbridge, London.
 It sells designer fashion collections for men and women, fashion accessories, beauty products, fine wines and luxury foods.
 It is owned by Hong Kong luxury goods company Dickson Concepts.
-The chain has 14 locations worldwide, including a Beauty Bazaar in Liverpool and a brasserie in the OXO Tower, London.
+The chain has 14 locations worldwide across Hong Kong, Ireland, Kuwait, Qatar, Saudi Arabia, the United Arab Emirates and the United Kingdom, including a brasserie in the OXO Tower, London.

 History

-In 1831 Benjamin Harvey opened a linen shop in a terraced house on the corner of Knightsbridge and Sloane Street in London.

-In 1835 the shop expanded to number 8 next door, and would continue to expand into successive properties over the following years.
-In 1841 Benjamin employed James Nichols from Oxfordshire.
-In 1845 Nichols was promoted to management and in 1848 he married Harvey's niece, Anne Beale.

-Benjamin Harvey died in 1850, leaving the business in the care of his wife Anne, who went into partnership with James Nichols to form Harvey Nichols & Co.
+The business was founded by Benjamin Harvey as a linen shop in Knightsbridge in 1831.
+Harvey died in 1850, leaving the business in the care of his wife Anne, who went into partnership with Harvey's son-in-law, James Nichols, to form Harvey Nichols & Co.

 In 1889, the existing space was demolished to make way for a new department store.
 The building was designed by C. W. Stephens and built in stages between 1889 and 1894.
-In 1904 the location underwent a change of address to become 109-125 Knightsbridge.
-In 1920, Harvey Nichols was purchased by Debenhams.
+In 1920, Harvey Nichols was purchased by Debenhams and, in 1985 Debenhams including Harvey Nichols was acquired by the Burton Group.

-In 1975 a restaurant called Harvey's opened on the fifth floor.

-In 1985 Debenhams including Harvey Nichols was acquired by the Burton Group.
-In 1991, Dickson Poon of Dickson Concepts acquired Harvey Nichols from the Burton Group.
-Harvey Nichols was refurbished.
-A new restaurant, café, bar and food market, designed by architects Wickham & Associates, opened on the fifth floor in 1992, with a direct access lift which allowed for later opening hours after the main store closed.
-Ten years later in 2002, the restaurant interior was replaced by a new design by Lipschutz Davison.
+In October 1991, Dickson Poon of Dickson Concepts acquired Harvey Nichols from the Burton Group for £53.6 million.

 Throughout its run in the 1990s and 2000s, Harvey Nichols was heavily mentioned in BBC comedy series Absolutely Fabulous, starring Jennifer Saunders and Joanna Lumley.

 On 17 February 2014 Stacey Cartwright joined Harvey Nichols as chief executive officer of the Harvey Nichols Group of Companies.
 She replaced Joseph Wan, who held the position of CEO for 21 years and who retired at the end of March 2014.

-On 1 January 2018, Daniela Rinaldi, formerly Group Commercial Director and Manju Malhotra, formerly Group Finance Director, were appointed as Co-Chief Operating Officers.

 Former CEO Stacey Cartwright left the company on 30 April 2018, handing over control of the company to Daniela Rinaldi and Manju Malhotra.
-Under their management, Harvey Nichols generated 229 million pounds for the year to 30 March 2019, which marked a nine percent increased from the year before.
+Under their management, Harvey Nichols generated £229 million for the year to 30 March 2019, which marked a nine per cent increased from the year before.

-In November 2019, co-chief operating officer Daniela Rinaldi resigned from the company, after working for the department store for nearly 35 years.
-The other co-operating chief, Manju Malhotra, will continue the role in a solo capacity, working closely with executive director Pearson Poon.
+In November 2019, after co-chief operating officer Daniela Rinaldi resigned from the company, the other co-operating chief, Manju Malhotra, became sole chief operating officer, working closely with executive director Pearson Poon.

+On 16 August 2023, it was announced that Manju Malhotra will leave Harvey Nichols at the end of the year after working for the company for over 25 years.
+Pearson Poon was subsequently appointed Vice Chairman.

+Kate Phelan was appointed as the brands first ever creative director in November 2024.